luca-ferrari-roma/demo-marketplace/templates/influxdb/0/readme.md

 ```
 # Python WebServer
-This template creates a simple webserver using Python
+This template creates a simple InfluxDB (version 0)

 ## Usage
-Choose the HTTP port you want to expose, for example `8000`
+Choose the 8083 port you want to expose, for example `8083`
 ```